Vice-President, Finance and Resources

 The university is granted permission to use certain copyright materials through various licensing agreements.
 The use of these materials is governed by the terms of the licensing agreement or other contracts between the university and the vendor/copyright holder.

-It is the responsibility of each individual member of the university community to comply with copyright considerations.
+It is the responsibility of each individual member of the university community to comply with copyright law and university guidelines pertaining to copyright and fair dealing.
 The university will provide advice and assistance.

 Unless permitted by the terms of a specific licensing agreement or other contract, or an exception outlined in the Copyright Act applies, reproduction of copyright material, whether purchased, borrowed, rented or acquired for preview, in whole or in part, by any means necessary, is not allowed without the permission of the copyright holder.
-Electronic works have copyright protection that is identical to that of traditional, non-electronic works.
+Copyright law and university guidelines pertaining to copyright and fair dealing apply to both electronic and non-electronic works.

 University-owned software refers to software product copies and licenses purchased by university funds or research grants administered by the university or software acquired by the university through some contractual agreement.
 "University-owned" does not imply copyright ownership of a software product, but rather the right to use the software as prescribed by the license or other contractual agreement.
 The university does not permit the use of illegal software copies, or the illegal copying of computer software on university facilities and/or equipment.
 Unauthorized copying of computer software exposes the individual and the institution to legal action for copyright infringement or for breach of the license agreement.